maximeraafat/BlenderNeRF/README.md

 ### COS : Camera on Sphere (upcoming)

 COS renders frames from random views on a sphere while looking at its center, with user defined radius and center location.
-Those frames will then serve as training frames for NeRF.
+Those frames will then serve as training data for NeRF.
 Testing frames are still to be decided (perhaps a predefined spherical trajectory, or a user defined camera path).

 ## How to use the add-on

 The add-on properties panel is available under `3D View > N panel > Blender x NeRF` (The N panel is accessible under the 3D viewport when pressing *N*).
-All 3 categories (SOF, TTC and COS) have a similar user interfance with shared properties (accessible with clickable buttons or sliders) discussed below.
+All 3 categories (**SOF**, **TTC** and **COS**) have a similar user interfance with shared properties (accessible with clickable buttons or sliders) discussed below.

 * `Train` (activated by default) : whether to register training data (camera information + renderings)
 * `Test` (activated by default) : whether to register testing data (camera information only)